sarthaktexas/redwoodjs.com/docs/cells.md

 }
 ```

-And now let's say that Babel isn't going to come along and assemble our exports into a higher-order component.
+And now let's say that Babel isn't going to come along and assemble our exports.
 What might we do?

 We'd probably do something like this: